org-zpr/zpr-core/README.md

 ### Write a policy and compile it.

 Here is a simple policy to let any adapter with a signed Noise key access some serivce called a WebService.

 We assume:
 - WebService is connected using an adpater with `CN=web.zpr.org`.
+- WebService has a bootstrap public RSA key in `web-zpr-pubkey.pem`.
 - WebService is accessed using HTTP port 80.

 Create a file called `zpr-full-access.zpl` with these contents:

 ```
-Define adapter as a device with cn.
+Define adapter as a device with 'zpr.adapter.cn'.
-Define WebService as a service with cn:'web.zpr.org'.
+Define WebService as a service with device.zpr.adapter.cn:'web.zpr.org'.
-Allow cn: adapter to access WebService.
+Allow zpr.adapter.cn: adapters to access WebService.
 ```

 Then write a configuration file.